Why Not Shopify?

 Monthly Cost: $299 (to get all the base functionality Pinnacle has such as real-time shipping, reporting, abandoned cart reminders)

 Transaction fees: $500

 Recurring Yearly Cost after the first year: $4448

 While Pinnacle Cart may seem more expensive at first, just look at those recurring costs after year one.
 By year three you are saving over $3000/year, and that is just comparing the $299/month plan with no-add-ons!
 You also get a custom design with Pinnacle, whereas you are using a stock template with Shopify.
 Adding a custom design to Shopify would add $1000 to $5000 in initial cost depending on who you hire.
 Also keep in mind that SaaS platforms can, and do, raise their prices at will.
 What costs you $29/month today may suddenly cost you $100/month tomorrow.
-You have no control over this as they control your data.
-With a self-hosted cart like Pinnacle Cart and no monthly fees, you can rest assured that your operating costs won’t suddenly double out of the blue.
+With a self-hosted cart like Pinnacle Cart, you can rest assured that your operating costs won’t suddenly double out of the blue.